fresherchen/updateServer/readme_pb_test.md

 # Points and badges test cases readme

-tips: use newman cli to run those test cases, remember to add localhost.newman_environment, '--delay-request' params and the delay time(10000).
+Tips: Use newman cli to run those test cases, remember to add localhost.newman_environment, '--delay-request' params and the delay time(10000).

-## test cases 1 "exercise":
+## Test cases 1 "exercise":

 ```